- Home

 Brownfields Initiative Grant

-Former Little Lake Industries Mill
+Little Lake Industries Mill Site Brownfield Cleanup

 - The Site Investigation Report of Findings was prepared in October 2019 and is based on site investigation activities that were conducted on the two parcels on the east side of South “I” Street, while the Johnson Tract (APN 503‐251‐014) located west of the site across South “I” Street was not included.